hemantapkh/hemantapkh.github.io/_posts/2025-03-08-uncovering-unlimited-storage-bug.md

   path: https://assets.hemantapkh.com/blog/seedr-storage-bug/thumbnail.png
 ---

-**July 2022** while working on my open-source project, [seedrcc](https://github.com/hemantapkh/seedrcc), I made an unexpected discovery.
-The python package, which is designed to interact with [Seedr’s](https://www.seedr.cc) API, allowed me to explore its functionalities.
-This exploration unexpectedly led to the discovery of a critical bug, resulting in my first bug bounty.
+**July 2022** While working on my open-source project, [seedrcc](https://github.com/hemantapkh/seedrcc), a Python package for interacting with [Seedr’s](https://www.seedr.cc) API, I stumbled upon a critical bug that earned me my first bug bounty.

 ## Uncovering the Bug

-While testing the seedrcc package, I was examining different functionalities of the site using the Python package.
-One of these was the rename function.
+While testing the seedrcc package, I was examining different functionalities of the site using the Python package and one of them was the rename function.
 I attempted to rename the root folder itself, expecting an error or denial.
 Interestingly, the system allowed me to rename the root folder of my account.

 ![Seedr network tab](https://assets.hemantapkh.com/blog/seedr-storage-bug/network-tab.png)